Queendom (TV series): Points Summary

-1st Preliminary Performances – Representative Song Battle (Episode 1–2)
+1st Preliminary Round: Representative Hit Song Battle (Episodes 1–2)

-In the first preliminary performances, the six acts each performs one of their songs.
+In the first preliminary round, the six teams will each perform one of their songs.
 They may choose how many songs to perform, and are also allowed to perform songs from their previous acts.

 For the first preliminary performances, the points breakdown is calculated out of a maximum of 10,000 points for each act, and distributed based on: